inflac/NightLight/README.md

 > Do not run the API like this on your sever!
 For manual server deployment see the section below
 1. Enter the base folder `NightLight`
 2. Install the required python modules by running: `pip install -r requirements.txt`
-    * You can also use a virtual enviroment to install the requirements in there.
+    * You can also use a virtual environment to install the requirements in there.
 3. In a terminal run `python server.py`

-#### Manual (production deployment)
+### Manual (production deployment)
-Because the API is based on a flask application, we want to use wsgi to run the app.
-The Webserver served by flask is perfect for development but not as robust and hardned then others which are made for production.
+Because the API is based on a flask application, we want to use WSGI to run the app.
+The Web server served by flask is perfect for development, but not as robust and hardened than others which are made for production.

 Make sure to insert the host you also entered in your .env   file.

 1. Enter the base folder `NightLight`
 2. Install the required python modules by running: `pip install -r requirements.txt`
-    * You can also use a virtual enviroment to install the requirements in there.
+    * You can also use a virtual environment to install the requirements in there.
 3.
     ```
     gunicorn --log-level info --timeout 120 -w 3 -b THE_HOST_YOU_ENTERED_IN_DOT_ENV:5000 server:app